ionos-enterprise/ionos-enterprise-puppet/README.md

 ## Installation

+There are multiple ways that Puppet and Ruby can be installed on an operating system (OS).

+For users who already have a system with Puppet and Ruby installed, the following three easy steps should get the ProfitBricks Puppet module working. **Note:** You may need to prefix `sudo` to the commands in steps one and two.

-1. Install the ProfitBricks Ruby SDK gem.
+1. Install the ProfitBricks Ruby SDK using `gem`.

     `gem install profitbricks-sdk-ruby`